 I’ll be honest, I never found the “perfect” basic cookbook for use on a boat, as those designed to be used in a shore-based kitchen assumed that one had unlimited electricity, a variety of appliances and more space than any boat galley — and that’s one reason why I decided to write The Boat Galley Cookbook.

-All that said, my favorite reference cookbook is the old standby (I used the 1985 edition):
+All that said, my second-favorite reference cookbook is the old standby (I used the 1985 edition):

 Joy is big and heavy, but it contains a wealth of information.